NetworkGraphs/graphysics/README.md

 * Hierarchical and cross Grouping

 ## Plan details
-* highlight node and neighbors on mouse hover
 * edges with polylines and arrows
-* edges labels on path
 * multi-edges
+* graph direction placement left to right for edge labels read

 # Development details
 * Matter js as physics engine